CSR

 – Ethics

-The validation of this type of audit by a supplier reassures and convinces importers.
+Validation of this type of audit by a supplier helps to reassure and convince importers.

 BSCI audit

-The BSCI mandates approved structures to manage audits ; these must in fact follow the specifications.
-And rates suppliers from A to E. Once suppliers are audited and meet all 13 principles, the results are valid for 1 year.
+The BSCI mandates accredited organizations to conduct audits , which must adhere to the specifications.
+It then assigns suppliers a rating from A to E. Once suppliers are audited and meet the 13 principles, the results are valid for one year.

 – P 1: Social management system